 To explain why your 20s are so important, let’s talk about a little phenomenon called compound interest.
 It’s so important, Albert Einstein refers to it as the most powerful force in the universe.

 Compound interest refers to money that grows upon itself.
 It's investment income which grows upon its growth.
 If that sounds abstract, let’s illustrate it with a hypothetical example.

 Why $11 in the second year?
-Because not only did your original $100 earn a 10 percent return, the additional $10 that you earned also earned a 10 percent return of its own — which equals an extra $1.
+Because not only did your original $100 earn a 10% return, the additional $10 that you earned also earned a 10% return of its own—which equals an extra $1.
 That’s why you have $11 in year two rather than $10.

 Your money keeps growing upon itself each year until by year seven, at age 27, your $100 has become $200.
 This example assumes an annual return of 10%, with taxes deferred and gains compounded.
 Thanks to compound interest, you’ve doubled your original investment.